Coen Dillen

-Coenraad Henrik Dillen (5 October 1926 – 24 July 1990) was a Dutch footballer who primarily played for PSV as well as the Dutch national side.
+Coenraad Henrik Dillen (5 October 1926 – 24 July 1990) was a Dutch footballer who primarily played for PSV as well as the Netherlands national side.
 He holds the record of most goals scored in an Eredivisie season.

 Club career

 Dillen started his senior career at PSV, but returned to childhood club Brabantia, before joining PSV once more for a prolific period.
 Nicknamed Het Kanon (the cannon), his goal tally of 43 in the inaugural 1956/57 Eredivisie season remains the highest score by an individual in the Eredivisie.
 He scored twenty goals in a nine-match period between 27 January and 31 March 1957.
 He finished his career at Helmondia '55.

 International career

 Dillen made his debut for the Netherlands in a May 1954 friendly match against Switzerland and earned a total of 5 caps, scoring 4 goals.
 His final international was a March 1957 FIFA World Cup qualification match against Luxembourg.